k-ye/mcmc-viz/README.md

 In the example we provided with two sample model.

-The first model is the mixture of three bi-variate normal distributions with their centers on the three vertices of a equilateral triangle.
+The first model, 'SimpleProblem', is the mixture of three bi-variate normal distributions with their centers on the three vertices of a equilateral triangle.
 We are using another bi-variate normal distribution as the proposal function, whose center is also the center of that triangle.

 ![](Demo/simple_1.png)
 ![](Demo/simple_2.png)

-The second model is more complicated.
+The second model, 'Waterbuck', is more complicated.
 We are using a series of data that are generated from a binomial distribution (N, p), without knowing any prior of the parameters.
 Still, we use two uni-variate normal distribution as proposal functions.
 From the figure we can see that this is not an ideal proposal function, as the sampler is always trapped in certain area, with a slow speed to traverse through the entire parameter space.

 ![](Demo/waterbuck_1.png)
 ![](Demo/waterbuck_2.png)